ekinyucel/flight-status-information/README.md

 ### Remarks

 * Go to confluent cloud and create an account.
 Follow the instructions and get the key and secret for the access [Confluent cloud](https://confluent.cloud/)
+* Before connecting to the mongodb cluster on atlas, do not forget to use -Djdk.tls.client.protocols=TLSv1.2 JVM argument